Festival Hotel Festac Lagos

-Golden Tulip Festac is a mixed used hotel complex located along Amuwo - Mile 2 area of the Lagos-Badagry Expressway in Nigeria.
+Festival Hotel Festac Lagos is a mixed used hotel complex located along Amuwo - Mile 2 area of the Lagos–Badagry Expressway in Lagos, Nigeria.
 The hotel complex also houses a United Property Development Company (UPDC) mixed use development project, The Residences and the Festival Mall.

-Golden Tulip Hotel complex has evolved from its initial structure as apartment complexes built for second republic legislators and the Arewa Hotels managed Durbar Hotel into its present mixed use state.
+Festival Hotel Festac Lagos complex has evolved from its initial structure as apartment complexes built for second republic legislators and the Arewa Hotels managed Durbar Hotel into its present mixed use state.

 History

 The initial complex was constructed by the Nigerian government to house members of the National Assembly until they moved to their residences at 1004 estate.
 Thereafter, the complex was turned into Durbar Hotel, Lagos, a top-of-the-line hotel with 520 rooms that was one of the largest hotels in West Africa at the time it was commissioned in 1982.
 The hotel was managed by Arewa Hotels who were managing both Hamdala and Durbar hotels in Kaduna.